Nayan172005/trustnet-ai/README.md

 - Toast/error feedback via console fallback
 - Clean confirmation modals for edit/delete
 - Loader spinner while review is analyzed by Mistral LLM
+- **Counterfeit dashboard with stats, filter by product, and modals**

 ---